hdsdi3g/linux-springboot-packager/man-make-springboot-rpm.md

 # DESCRIPTION
 With the help of Maven, this app will compile the application jar, create man page, create and prepare SystemD service file with adduser scripts, prepare an configuration file sample, in an autonomous RPM file.

-Optionnaly, it run liquibase updates as RPM install and call npm to build front scripts.

 It don't manage a RPM repository either a signature.

 # OPTIONS